 Travel : Came on Holiday by Mistake – By the sea but not of the sea

-Michael pulls up in the brewery delivery van.
+Michael Obrien pulls up in the brewery delivery van.
 Michael is an enigma, a craftsman, a man of strong opinions and idiosyncratic language.
 He lives his life in Victorian garb, lives in an 1870’s stone cottage with a brash modern 1907 extension, his mum recently had electricity connected to her cottage, at 90 she decided a fridge might be useful.
-With his partner Leeanne they are Craftwork Brewery.
-Leeanne is the brewer .
+With his partner Lee-Ann they are Craftwork Brewery.
+Lee-Ann is the brewer .
 They make traditional Belgian beer and have created a temple to it amongst the Victorian White Stone Precinct.
 The less mention of Steam Punk the better.

 Michael takes me up to a lookout on the hill.
 He tells me about the latest things the Steam Punkers have done to stray from the trad path, and he tells me history.
 It’s a story of boom and bust and the first freezing works and the first lamb exports to blighty and economic depression and the end of the line for small coastal ports.
 The boom put up all the white stone grandeur , the bust meant they didn’t have money to pull it all down and modernise it.